-Anchor performance reviews with data to prevent feedback fumbles
+Anchor performance reviews with data to prevent performance feedback fumbles.

-You know who woke up thinking, “I can’t wait to conduct the performance reviews for my staff today.”
-Answer = No one, ever.
+You know who woke up thinking, “I can’t wait to conduct performance reviews for my staff today.”
+Answer = no one ever.

 Constructive criticism is often at the heart of the dreaded performance review.
 But for some reason, evaluators forget the first word in that phrase and only share the second part.
 Few people enjoy giving others constructive criticism even when that feedback could be very useful to the person and to the company.
 Many who do enjoy providing that type of feedback are typically very bad at it.

 Whether we enjoy providing it or not, feedback is an important part of any successful organization, family, and relationship.
 From a company standpoint, it is in the best interests of all informed parties to ensure your performance review system provides value and the easiest way to provide value is to measure behaviors against benchmarks using behavioral data.

 5 questions to determine the quality of your performance review process

 Here are five questions you can ask to determine whether your company is fumbling feedback during your performance review process.

 1. Do we consistently train our employees to seek feedback?